Darkseal/DownPicker/README.md

 ![alt text](https://raw.githubusercontent.com/Darkseal/DownPicker/gh-pages/images/DownPicker/UITextField.DownPicker.png "Here's a DownPicker control")

- As simple as that.
+ It's as simple as that.
 You only need to provide an array of data.

 ## How does it work
 DownPicker is basically a *control interface wrapper*, meaning that you won't use it as a control -